justanothercell/stackscript/reference/reference/program_flow.md

     dup 4 > // true if counter > 4
 end
 ```
-The keywords `break` and `continue` let you exit/jump tot he end of the while loop.
+The keywords `break` and `continue` let you exit/jump to the end of the while loop.

 <img align="left" src="break_continue.png">